belovedpearl/mycar_frontend/README.md

 ![Picture of website css code validation](screenshots/validators/w3c/w3css.png)

+### ES Lint Validator

+I ran the command 'npx eslint' to different files in the project but I got no result.
+On further search I found [this](https://uk.video.search.yahoo.com/search/video?fr=mcafee&ei=UTF-8&p=how+to+use+eslint+to+validate+react+code&type=E210GB384G0#id=1&vid=4210eb730d4f3b6a138eee6debaf276b&action=click) video then I added '*"lint": "eslint src/**/*.js"' to the script definition in package.json file which enabled me to run eslint using the command 'npm run lint'.
+I got one error which was later fixed and ran the command again to get no error notice.

 ### Lighthouse Test

 Chrome Developer Tools google lighthouse was used to test the application; as known the testing is done within the areas, Performance, Accessibility, Best Practices and SEO.